-Partner projects may be charged a fee, usually 5% of the total project cost, for the services provided by the STCU to administer the project, which are recognized in the Statement of Revenues and Expenditure proportionally to the initially deferred and subsequently recognised expenses incurred during the reporting period.
+Partner projects may be charged a fee of between 5% and 15% of the total project cost for the services provided by the STCU to administer the project, which are recognized in the Statement of Revenues and Expenditure proportionally to the initially deferred and subsequently recognised expenses incurred during the reporting period.
 The surplus partner fees are allocated to the Undesignated Capital Contributions Accounts of the United States and the European Union in the same ratio as their Administrative Revenues contributions.